Hosting webinars is a farsighted strategy for introducing a business in the mercilessly demanding offline and online markets.

 - the quality of presented content (its informativeness, logic, usefulness, novelty)

-- the quality of technical support (equipment and connection)
+- technical support quality (equipment and connection)

 - the quality of speaker’s performance (knowledges, communicative skills, even appearance).